/

 What It Nails

-• Volt Benefits If you have an O2 mobile SIM, your broadband speed gets boosted to the next tier for free, and your mobile data doubles.
+• Volt Benefits If you have an eligible O2 Pay Monthly SIM, Volt boosts your broadband to the next available tier, up to 1Gbps, doubles your mobile data and includes WiFi Max at no extra cost.

 The Drawbacks